brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 3/Ephesians 3 9 bht.md

 # Ephesians 3:9 Commentary Help Text

 ## BHT:
-The fellowship of the mystery is the sharing of the hidden blessings that all believers partake in.
-These blessings were concealed by God from eternity, showcasing the richness and secrecy of his plan.
-Through the ministry of the word, which serves as a means of enlightenment, men can come to understand and participate in these mysterious blessings.
-This divine plan, rooted in God's love, laid the foundation for the creation of all things.
+The purpose of the gospel is not merely to teach men, but to enlighten them by shining the light on the fellowship of the mystery.
+This mystery refers to the union of Jews and Gentiles in Christ, a plan that had been concealed in the depths of God's wisdom.
+The revelation of this mystery through the Church demonstrates God's sovereignty as the creator of all things.
+It is a truth that exceeds our understanding but should be approached with reverence and admiration, for it unveils the unsearchable riches of Christ.
+(91 words)

 ## Choicest Commentary Quotes:
 ### Henry Alford: